 ― how's life, Saturday, 18 May 2013 01:36 (five years ago) Permalink

 if you have a teacher's or counselor's number, call them. if you have the child's parents' number, call them. can't think of any further possibilities

-― Oral Sex in Sharp’s Ridge Park (underrated aerosmith bootlegs I have owned), Saturday, 18 May 2013 02:24 (four years ago) Permalink
+― Oral Sex in Sharp’s Ridge Park (underrated aerosmith bootlegs I have owned), Saturday, 18 May 2013 02:24 (five years ago) Permalink

 yeah i think you should call this child's parents first, if possible, seeing as we're on the verge of the weekend. it might be an awkward conversation, and they might be defensive, but i think it's worth it to make sure the child is safe.